 TGax Editor: Please make changes to the 8th, 9th and 10th paragraphs in this subclause as shown below:

-[20699]More than one Trigger frame may be aggregated in an A-MPDU.
-If more than one Trigger frame is aggregated in an A-MPDU, all of them shall have the same content.
+[20699]An AP may aggregate more than one Trigger frame in an A-MPDU.
+If an AP aggregates more than one Trigger frame in an A-MPDU, then all of the Trigger frames shall have the same content.
 An AP may include a frame carrying a TRS Control subfield in an HE MU PPDU, HE SU PPDU or HE ER SU PPDU.

 NOTE—The TRS Control subfields within MPDUs carried in an A-MPDU have the same value (see 10.9 (HT Control field operation)).

-[20699]An A-MPDU shall not include both a Trigger frame and a frame carrying a TRS Control subfield.
+[20699]An AP shall not transmit an A-MPDU that includes both a Trigger frame and a frame carrying a TRS Control subfield.

-[20699]If one or more Trigger frames are aggregated with other frames in an A-MPDU, then the Trigger frames shall be the first MPDUs of the A-MPDU unless the A-MPDU also carries an Ack or BlockAck frame in which case the Trigger frames shall be included immediately after the Ack or BlockAck frame.
+[20699]If an AP aggregates one or more Trigger frames with other frames in an A-MPDU, then the AP shall place the Trigger frames as the first set of MPDUs of the A-MPDU unless the A-MPDU also carries an Ack or BlockAck frame in which case the AP shall place the Trigger frames immediately after the Ack or BlockAck frame.

 Allowed settings of the Trigger frame fields and TRS Control subfield